woodstockcs/project-5050-reflection/README.md

 ***
-_Credit: This assignment is based on a similar one by Margaret Tanzosh at http://intro.cs50nestm.net/._
+_Credit: This assignment is based on similar work by Margaret Tanzosh at http://intro.cs50nestm.net/._